 The city, well-known for its varied and first-rate theatrical productions, plays host to a major performing art festival, the Carrefour international de théâtre de Québec.

 But for all of its commitment to serious artists, Québec City does not take itself—ahem—seriously.
-Humour as an art form is a vibrant part of the local cultural scene, and every summer, the ComediHa!
-Fest-Québec is organized to celebrate comedic talent.
+Humour as an art form is a vibrant part of the local cultural scene, and every summer, the Festival ComediHa! is organized to celebrate comedic talent.
 During this weeklong event, the funniest Québécois stand-up comics garner giggles and guffaws at various indoor venues and on an outdoor stage at Place D'Youville, just outside the fortified walls of Old Québec.

 The city's cultural landscape is further shaped by artists working in different media.
 Several have set up shop in Quartier Petit Champlain, Place royale and the Old Port.
 Their creative genius is reflected in their work, be it jewellery, fashion, furs, leather goods, ceramics or pewter.